 Chevrolet was looking to capitalize on the lighter weight, so as of 2019, they are now offering the “1LE Performance Package,” which adds a sport suspension, bigger brakes, a better cooling system, a limited-slip differential, and 20-inch wheels to the four-cylinder Camaro to give more athletic prowess.

 In a short answer, yes.
 According to Wards Auto, “In first six months of the ’19 model year, more than 53% of Mustangs have sold in the U.S. with this 310-hp 4-cyl., handily outpacing the 41% take-rate for the 5.0L V-8 and 6% for the 5.2L V-8 in the Shelby GT350.”

-Furthermore, Camaro sales, in general, went up in the last quarter of 2019 and those weren’t just from the V8 trim levels.
-Ultimately, we think that there is some rhyme and reason to getting the four-cylinder version of either car.
+Furthermore, Camaro sales, in general, went up in the last quarter of 2019, and those weren’t just from the V8 trim levels.
+Ultimately, we think that there is some rhyme and reason for getting the four-cylinder version of either car.
 While anyone would ideally think of a Camaro or Mustang on a track, it’s easy to forget that the manufacturers are targeting these cars to be used for everyday use.